waggle-sensor/waggle-beehive-v2/docs/querying-measurement-data.md

 # Querying Measurement Data

-The following instructions will assume Beeive is deployed to the domain `honeyhouse.one`, but all the steps should apply any other domain.
+The following instructions will assume Beehive is deployed to the domain `honeyhouse.one`, but all the steps should apply any other domain.

 Beehive provides a simple data query API which supports: